-Notes: Aliquandostipite was introduced by Inderbitzin et al. (2001) with A. khaoyaiensis as type species.
-Aliquandostipite is characterized by scattered to clustered or gregarious ascomata, numerous, cellular pseudoparaphyses, fissitunicate, clavate asci and oval, pale brown, 1-septate ascospores with a well-developed hyaline sheath.
+Notes: Aliquandostipite is characterised by scattered to clustered or gregarious ascomata, numerous, cellular pseudoparaphyses, fissitunicate, clavate asci and oval, pale brown,uniseptate ascospores with a well-developed hyaline sheath.
 Pang et al. (2002) transferred Aliquandostipite sunyatsenii to Jahnula based on phylogenetic analysis of SSU sequence data.
 Aliquandostipite resembles Jahnula but can be differentiated based on the hyaline or less pigmented ascomata and larger asci and ascospores.
-The ascospores of A. crystallinus, A. khaoyaiensis and A. minuta form acicular crystals upon storage in lactic acid and glycerin (Raja et al. 2005; Raja and Shearer 2007).
-These three species are differentiated based on the gelatinous sheath and appendages on ascospores with A. siamensiae being the sole taxon producing dimorphic ascospores.
+The ascospores of A. crystallinus, A. khaoyaiensis and A. minuta form acicular crystals upon storage in lactic acid and glycerin (Raja et al. 2005, 2007).
+These three species are differentiated based on the gelatinous sheath and ascospore appendages with A. siamensiae being the sole taxon producing dimorphic ascospores.
 Aliquandostipite is morphologically and phylogenetically a well-defined and type genus of Aliquandostipitaceae.
-Molecular markers available for Aliquandostipite include SSU, LSU, ITS, RPB2 and TEF-1.
+Molecular markers available for Aliquandostipite include ITS, SSU, LSU, RPB2 and TEF-1.

 Recent NewsRecent paper to be published